 Young, charismatic and a good orator, Benn became a regular contributor to popular radio discussion programmes and soon became a household name.
 His politics at the time were considered moderate and he developed a reputation as a moderniser.

 In 1942 Benn’s father had accepted a peerage and was created Viscount Stansgate.
 After his father’s death in 1960 Benn inherited the peerage and was disbarred from the House of Commons.
 Benn campaigned vigorously for a change in the law to allow him to renounce his title.
 He was eventually successful in 1963 and retook his Bristol South East seat.

 Harold Wilson’s victory in the 1964 general election saw Benn promoted to the frontbench.
 Under the Labour governments of 1964-1970 and 1974-1979, Benn held several high-profile cabinet positions including Minister of Technology, Secretary of State for Energy and Secretary of State for Industry.

-During this period Benn oversaw the launch of the BT Tower, the development of Concorde, nuclear energy and the beginnings of North Sea Oil exploration.
+During this period Benn oversaw the construction of the iconic BT Tower in London, the development of Concorde, nuclear energy and the beginnings of North Sea Oil exploration.

 Move to the left

 In the 1970s, frustrated by the perceived centre-right policies of the Labour leadership, Benn’s politics moved to the left.
 Becoming a key figurehead of the left wing, Benn campaigned to persuade the Labour Party to commit to socialist plans.

 As the decade wore on, the party became deeply divided between the increasingly influential left and the centre-right modernisers.